hyperledger/aries-rfcs/concepts/0003-protocols/README.md

 This style involve two parties, with the `requester` making the first move, and the `responder` completing the interaction.
 The [Discover Features Protocol]( ../../features/0031-discover-features/README.md) uses this style.
-Note that with Aries protocols (and unlike an HTTP request), the request-response messages are asynchronous.
+Note that with protocols as Aries models them (and unlike an HTTP request), the request-response messages are asynchronous.

 ![request-response](request-response.png)